karlssberg/Motiv/Karlssberg.Motiv/BasicProposition/Propositions.md

 ﻿# Propositions

-In logic, a proposition is a statement that can be either _true_ or _false_.
+In logic, a proposition is a declarative statement that can be either _true_ or _false_.
 In the context of this library, a proposition is formed from one or more specifications, by using the `Spec.Build()` method.
 In most cases, the terms _proposition_ and _specification_ are used interchangeably, but there is a subtle